philippeschoeb/reproduced_papers/QCNN_data_classification/README.md

 - `--model`: `qconv` (default) or `single` for the baseline single-layer GI.
 - `--compare_classical`: evaluate quantum and classical pseudo-convolutions back-to-back using the very same kernel count and stride.
-- `--qconv_kernels`: number of trainable quantum convolution kernels (i.e.
+- `--nb_kernels`: number of trainable quantum convolution kernels (i.e.
   parallel photonic filters applied across the input patch grid).
-- `--qconv_kernel_modes`: number of optical modes allocated per quantum kernel;
+- `--kernel_modes`: number of optical modes allocated per quantum kernel;
   it sets the circuit width for each filter and affects both parameter count and expressive power.
-- `--qconv_kernel_size`, `--qconv_kernel_features`: must match so that every
-  quantum kernel receives exactly the features it expects.
+- `--kernel_size`: sliding patch width (and feature count) consumed by each kernel.
+This value is shared between the classical and quantum variants.
+- `--conv_classical`: skip the quantum kernels entirely and train the classical pseudo-convolution only.
 - `--n_modes`, `--n_features`: define the circuit depth/width.
 They must produce
-  a required input size equal to the PCA dimension (or, for qconv, the kernel feature count).
+  a required input size equal to the PCA dimension (or, for qconv, the kernel size).

+### Model-specific parameter cheatsheet

+**Single GI (`--model single`)**
+- `--n_modes` / `--n_features`: configure the Gaussian interferometer width and depth; they must match the PCA dimension exactly.
+- `--n_photons`, `--reservoir_mode`, `--state_pattern`: photonic hardware settings replicated from the original QCNN work.
+- `--angle_scale`: rescales normalized inputs before they hit the circuit, matching the paper’s experimentation knobs.

+**Quantum convolution (`--model qconv` with quantum kernels enabled)**
+- `--nb_kernels`: number of parallel photonic kernels that slide across the PCA vector.
+- `--kernel_size`: number of PCA features per patch (and per optical kernel input).
+- `--stride`: displacement between consecutive patches; mirrors 1D convolution stride.
+- `--kernel_modes`: optical modes allocated per kernel; defaults to `kernel_size` but can be larger for deeper photonic circuits.
+- `--compare_classical`: evaluates the quantum kernels alongside their classical counterparts for apples-to-apples reporting.

+**Classical qconv variant (`--conv_classical` or implicit when comparing)**
+- Shares `--nb_kernels`, `--kernel_size`, and `--stride` with the quantum version so both models consume identical patches.
+- Each kernel is a learnable dense weight vector with optional bias; enable via `--conv_classical` to train only the classical branch or combine with `--compare_classical` to log both.

 You can also load hyperparameters from JSON and forward them to the CLI, e.g.: